jtablesaw/tablesaw/README.md

 ### Create new columns from the data in existing columns

 Now let's add a column derived from the existing data.
-We can map arbitrary lambda expressions onto the data table, but many common operations (add, subtract, multiply, max, etc.) are built in.
+We can map arbitrary lambda expressions onto the data table, but many, many common operations (add, subtract, multiply, max, etc.) are built in.
 For example, for a column-wise addition:

 ```java